Urgent Care for Pain Management

 If you have acute or chronic back pain, one of our providers will discuss your medical history with you and then perform a physical examination.
 You may also need X-rays or other tests to determine the cause of your pain.
 Once the cause has been identified, one of our experienced medical professionals will recommend the best treatment to relieve your symptoms and make it easier to move on with your life.

 Neck pain has a number of different causes, from automobile accidents to muscle tension.
 If you have this type of pain, there is no need to suffer in silence.
 Visit one of our providers to find out how you can control the pain and prevent it from taking over your life.
 Some people respond well to rest, application of cold or heat, or physical therapy.
 Others need pain medications, muscle relaxers, or other prescription drugs to control their symptoms.
 It is important to work with an experienced medical professional so you can find out the best treatment for your particular type of pain.

 The bones of your skeleton connect at the joints, which aid in movement and help support the body.
 If you have joint damage from arthritis or old injuries, you may experience chronic pain.
 In some people, the pain is fairly mild and can be controlled with over-the-counter pain relievers.
 Other people experience debilitating joint pain that makes it difficult to walk and perform other basic activities.
 When you visit a provider because of joint pain, the provider will examine you and ask questions about past injuries and illnesses.
 After determining the cause of the pain, a provider can recommend physical therapy, medications, or other treatments.

 Swelling is a term used to describe the enlargement of one or more body parts.
 If you sustained a sports injury or workplace injury, you may notice swelling at the injury site.
-If the swelling continues, make an appointment with one of our providers.
+If the swelling continues, make an Reserve your spot with one of our providers.
 There are several ways to reduce swelling and ensure your injury heals properly.

 Pain Management Techniques